SilkePilon/KnowledgeBook/README.md

 - `YOUR NAME` - Your GitHub username
 - `{ "NAME": "number", "NAME": "text" }` - Your input fields.

+**Available input options:**
+- `text` - An general text input box
+- `number` - An input box limited to numbers only
+- `switch` - An switch that can be set to true or false

 ### 4. Implement the Node

 Open your newly created file and implement your node using the following structure: